VoxelForge/VoxelForge/mods/ENTITIES/vlf_mobs/API.md

 	fly = false,
 	-- when true allows your mob to fly around instead of walking.

-	fly_in = { "air" },
+	fly_in = { "vlf_core:water_source" },
-	-- holds the node name or a table of node names in which the mob flies around in.
+	-- holds the node name or a table of node names in which the mob flies (or swims) around in.
 The special name '__airlike' stands for all nodes with 'walkable=false' that are not liquids

-	fly_velocity = 4,
-	-- speed the mob flies at

-	swims = false,
-	-- when true allows your mob to swim instead of walk

-	swim_velocity = 1,
-	-- the speed a mob can swim at

-    swims_in = { "mcl_core:water_source", "mclx_core:river_water_source", 'mcl_core:water_flowing', 'mclx_core:river_water_flowing' },
-	-- Liquids the mob can swim in

 	runaway = false,
 	-- if true causes animals to turn and run away when hit.